rqlite/helm-charts/charts/rqlite/README.md

 ## Production Deployments

-The default chart values will deploy a complete unsecured rqlite cluster, which is geared toward low-friction testing.
-But it means that anyone with network access to the K8s Service or pods has free rein over the rqlite database.
+The default chart values will deploy an unsecured single-node rqlite instace geared toward low-friction testing, but it means that anyone with network access to the K8s Service or pods has free rein over the rqlite database.

-A proper production deployment should define:
+This may not be suitable for production deployments in your environment.
+It's recommended you consider the following reliability and security related configuration:
- * At least 3 replicas (`replicaCount`) for high availability
+ * The number of replicas (`replicaCount`), which requires at least 3 for high availability
  * Password-based authentication and user permissions (`config.users`)
  * Client-facing TLS either by means of a TLS-terminating Ingress (`ingress.enabled`) or by configuring rqlite's native TLS support (`config.tls.client`)